Search Fine Print

 Furthermore, experts believe non-traditional grading systems lay the groundwork for success in higher education, too.
 Richard Badenhausen, dean of the Honors College at Westminster College, said: "What impresses me most about Rowland Hall's work on Mission-Based Grading is how well this prepares students for college.
 As a consultant who regularly visits universities around the country, I have discovered that the most successful curriculums are ones that ask students to reflect on their learning in these very intentional and creative ways."

 In addition to writing the article, Mr. Thomas and Ms. Barton have presented at multiple conferences to fellow educators eager to learn about Mission-Based Grading.
-Highlights include speaking at the Northwest Association of Independent Schools Fall Educators Conference in 2016 and Hillside Middle School this past January, plus an upcoming presentation at the NAIS Annual Conference in Atlanta next March.
+Highlights include speaking at the Northwest Association of Independent Schools Fall Educators Conference in 2016 and Hillside Middle School in January 2017, plus a highly successful workshop at the 2018 NAIS Annual Conference in Atlanta, Georgia.
+Over 100 people attended the one-hour session and reported—through conference surveys—overwhelmingly positive experiences, describing the workshop as "incisive, thorough, and accessible."
+One attendee wrote: "Outstanding overview of a complex but innovative idea.
+I will be taking parts of this back to my school to implement."

 Between the publication and presentations, Rowland Hall's national profile is on the rise, and Head of School Alan Sparrow is pleased with the attention.
 However, he continues to focus on how the new grading system benefits Middle School students.
 "We are incorporating cutting-edge research, which garners a great deal of national publicity since people are interested in the concept and ideas related to grading reform," Mr. Sparrow said.
 "What I am most proud of is how this grading system helps promote a growth mindset and better learning outcomes for our students.
 We will fine-tune the program over time, always with the students in mind."